 - serial (basestring) the serial number of the single token to enable - user (basestring) The login name of the user - realm (basestring) the realm name of the user

-Return In case of success it returns the number of enabled
+Return In case of success it returns the number of enabled tokens in "value".

 POST /token/resync/(serial)

 Resync the OTP token by providing two consecutive OTP values.